13 Tools I Wish I Had Discovered Earlier (Learning, Productivity & Happiness)

 it makes your goals and dream tangible and real.
 By reading them aloud, you make your first step, you acknowledge that they exist.

-So to help you find elements to add in your list, you can answer these questions:
+So to help you find elements to add to your list, you can answer these questions:

 What does my ideal day look like?